djianwen-vmware/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-config.html.md

 Where `setting` can be one of the following:

 base-name <base_VM_name>
-:    Set the name of the base virtual machine to use during configuring and deploying Greenplum on vSphere.
+:    Set the name of the intermediate base virtual machine to use during configuring and deploying Greenplum on vSphere.

+base-template <base_template_name>
+:    Set the name of the base template to be cloned as the base virtual machine.

 gpadmin-password
 :    Set the guest operating system password for `gpadmin` user.
 The utility prompts you to enter a password when you enter this command.

 primary-segment-vm-count <number_of_segment_vms>
 :    Set the number of virtual machines to house primary segments.
 For example: `gpv config set vm primary-segment-vm-count 64`.

 root-password
 :    Set the guest operating system password for `root` user.
 The utility prompts you to enter a password when you enter this command.